 Of course, Mabinogi giants are basically dwarves in every respect except for actually being short.

 Scribblenauts has a classic example.
 While an ordinary "Elf" is no trouble, try putting a "Wood Elf" and a "Dwarf" next to each other.
 If both unarmed, the dwarf panics and is slain by the elf.
 If both equally armed, the dwarf will defeat the wood elf.

-The dark elves of the series, Dunmer, are described as a traditionalistic, religious, racist, proud bunch.
+It exists within two types of elves: the dark elves of the series, Dunmer, are described as a traditionalistic, religious, racist, proud bunch.
 Some of them were also quite backstabbing, vicious, and nomadic, though that dependent on which house or tribe they belonged.
 They lived either out in the fields in tents for the tribes or preferred lavish houses grown via magic from super-mutated mushrooms and vines.
 The race of technology-minded "dwarves", the Dwemer, had all suffered a Critical Existence Failure after messing around with a Cosmic Keystone long before even the first game in the series so we know little about their nature directly, but their method of lifestyle is well-documented in subterranean Steam Punk cities that repair themselves via a continuous automaton skeleton crew and security (which, notably, is a combination of both science and magic).